-CEO of Autogrill since April 2003 (Director since March 2003).
+CEO since April 2003 (Director since March 2003).

-Born in Oderzo (Treviso) in 1960, he graduated in Business Administration at Ca' Foscari University in Venice, then started his career by two short business experiences in Nordica S.p.A. and Arnoldo Mondadori Editore.
-In 1987, he joined Benetton Group, where he worked as Organization and Development Manager until 1999, also taking care of the restructuring of Group companies (United Optical and Sportsystem) and of international mobility.
+Born in Oderzo (Treviso) in 1960, he graduated in Economics & Business at Ca' Foscari University in Venice, started his career in Nordica S.p.A., then continued in Arnoldo Mondadori Editore and various companies of the Benetton Group.